 Presented written and/or hands-on training sessions on IL skills.
 Sessions must be observed and determined qualified by the ILS-OIB program specialist's designee.
 Preference is given to candidates who have experience providing individual, hands-on training to individuals who are blind and/or visually impaired.

+Note: Twelve semester hours of graduate study from an accredited college or university may be substituted for each year of the required qualifying experience.
+One additional year of full-time qualifying work experience may be substituted for the course concentration requirements for the bachelor’s degree.

 …